mrmekon/itsy-gitsy/README.md

 ## Performance

 High performance is not a primary goal of Itsy-Gitsy, since it is mostly intended for indexing small personal projects, but various settings are provided to allow it to handle large repositories.

-The majority of parsing and generation is linear and single-threaded, except for rendering file content output.
-File contents are rendered in parallel, including syntax highlighting and Markdown rendering.
+Most operations take advantage of parallelism.
+By default, Itsy-Gitsy splits the tasks across all cores, but the number of parallel threads can be reduced in the configuration file.

 Syntax highlighting uses syntect's pure-Rust implementation by default, to avoid an extra dependency.
 This implementation is quite slow, and performance can be greatly improved by using syntect's `onig` mode, which uses the faster Oniguruma C library for highlighting.
 This can be enabled at build time with `cargo build --features highlight_fast`.

 All metadata of all repositories, except for file contents, is held in memory.
 Large repositories can easily exhaust memory, and disk usage can also get quite high.
 There are several `limit_*` settings available in the configuration for restricting the amount of data held in memory, with the tradeoff of reducing the amount of data available for the generated output.  `limit_context` and `limit_diffs` are particularly important restrictions to set on repositories with thousands of commits.

 Small repositories with dozens to hundreds of commits can be generated on the order of a few seconds or less.
-Large repositories take *considerably* longer; parsing 1,000,000 commits from the Linux kernel repository with `limit_tree_depth = 3`, `limit_context = 10` and `limit_diffs = 100` took ~30 minutes on a fast laptop, and produced a ~2GB website.
+Large repositories take *considerably* longer; parsing 1,115,000 commits from the Linux kernel repository with `limit_tree_depth = 3`, `limit_context = 100` and `limit_diffs = 0` took ~25 minutes on a fast laptop, and produced a ~5.6GB website.
+Peak memory usage was 8GB.

 ## Other Considerations